ZhgChg.Li

 print("Share to Line...")

-print("[Hi, sharing a great song I just heard, \(model.user.name)'s \(model.name), it was played.](https://zhgchg.li/user/\(model.user.id)/song/\(model.id)")
+print("[Hi, sharing a great song I just heard, \(model.user.name)'s \(model.name), played this way.](https://zhgchg.li/user/\(model.user.id)/song/\(model.id)")

 }